williampeterpaul/blog/README.md

 ### Usage

 There are no tests, validation or sanitization.
-Each post should be written in markdown and conform to the following structure w/ front matter -
+Each post should be written in markdown and conform to the following structure with front matter —

 ```
 [category]: <> (General)